opennetworkinglab/aether-docs/onramp/start.rst

 The first set is in file ``hosts.ini``, where you will need to give the IP address and login credentials for the server you are working on.
 At this stage, we assume the server you downloaded OnRamp onto is the same server you will be installing Aether on.
+If your checkout still shows ``node1 ansible_host=127.0.0.1 ...``, that is only the local placeholder; change it to the server's reachable management address before running the playbooks remotely.

 .. code-block::